 - Test login to server via all three clients, i.e., swExplorer, swAdmin2, swArchitect.

-Versioning of SystemWeaver Applications
+A Note on Versioning of SystemWeaver Applications

 The following parts of SystemWeaver have managed versions: